ZJONSSON/clues/README.md

 * Functions (i.e. logic) returning anything else in this list
 * Promises returning anything else in this list
 * Other javascript objects (child scopes)
-* Functions returning a functions that returns anything in this list....
+* Functions returning a function that returns anything in this list....
 * ....etc